 ltem Definition Known habitat (confirmed) 80 m buffer around confirmed record or density record point.
 Known habitat (suspected) Areas adjacent to records and connective habitat or where the field-based points are generally absent, however connective habitat is present and based on expert opinion of ecologists Recipient site Refers to the site where the salvaged and propagated Cycas megacarpa individuals will be planted.
-Development Corridor The Development Corridor is a 'buffered' version of the indicative Project layout, covering approximately 1,555.1 ha.
+Development Corridor The Development Corridor is a 'buffered' version of the indicative Project layout, covering approximately 1,564.6 ha.
 This area represents the maximum spatial extent where disturbance may occur within the Study Area and includes areas required for temporary and permanent Project infrastructure, equipment and materials laydown, installation and access.
 This includes an access road corridor that is situated between the Burnett Highway at Dixalea and Glengowan Road at the southwestern extent of the Project.
-Disturbance Footprint The Disturbance Footprint covers approximately 883.4 ha and represents the maximum extent of clearing works and the indicative locations of Project infrastructure.
+Disturbance Footprint The Disturbance Footprint covers approximately 883.6 ha and represents the maximum extent of clearing works and the indicative locations of Project infrastructure.
 It is a 'worst-case' scenario in terms of the extent of clearing works.
 As infrastructure will be micro-sited within the Development Corridor, the final clearing areas are anticipated to be lower than detailed in this assessment.
 The Disturbance Footprint will be used when discussing impacts, avoidance and mitigation measures pertaining to Cycas megacarpa .
 The Disturbance Footprint is shown in Figure 1.1.
 Offset area Biodiversity offset areas will be determined as part of post approval and will be further detailed within Project Offset Area Management Plans.
 Project proponent The company that is responsible for construction and implementation of the Mount Hopeful Wind Farm and compliance with approval conditions including under EPBC Act and NC Act.
-At time of preparation of this document this is Neoen Australia Pty Ltd. Study Area The Study Area refers to the boundaries of the 17 freehold land parcels where consent has been granted for development of the proposed wind farm, as well as the boundary of the access road corridor (inclusive of the local road reserve for Glengowan Road, Playfields Rd and McDonalds Rd and a small area of one adjacent land parcel).
-The area covers approximately 16,975.8 hectares (ha) and represents the limit of the vegetation mapped for the Project.
+At time of preparation of this document this is Neoen Australia Pty Ltd. Study Area The Study Area refers to the boundaries of the 17 freehold land parcels which encompass the infrastructure that has been designed for the proposed wind farm, as well as the boundary of the access road corridor (inclusive of the local road reserve for Glengowan Road, Playfields Rd and McDonalds Rd and small area of one additional adjacent land parcel) and a connection to the switching station in the road reserve at South Ulam Road.
+The area covers approximately 16,976 hectares (ha) and extends approximately 25 km north-south at the longest point and 42 km east-west at the widest ltem Definition point (this includes approximately 30 km of access road).
+The Study Area represents the limit of the vegetation and habitat mapped for the Project.
 Viable and significant population 3,500 to 4,500 adult individuals are considered to be a viable population (Queensland Herbarium 2007)